anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In seed time learn, in harvest teach, in winter enjoy.
+Quote: Your mind will answer most questions if you learn to relax and wait for the answer.

-By: William Blake
+By: William Burroughs